calderonalexis/Resume/README.md

   - Familiar with Python programming.
   - Familiar with Cisco Unified Communications Manager.
   - Familiar with servers' virtualization.
-  - Familiar with Mobile technology such as CDMA, GSM, UMTS, LTE, 3G, 4G.
   - Hands-on experience in Fiber Optic cabling using a fiber fusion splicer (OTDR), structured cabling, performance analysis of a Radio Frequency system working with RadioMobile software for a Microwave Link planning and deployment.
   - Passionate about coding and automating with a little background; Able to detect algorithmic problems and interpret codes in programming languages such as HTML, Visual Basic, C++ and Scripting in Bash and Python(Currently studying).